-Content Overview Assessmer nt Overview Practitioners in Practice Learners will research and practically explore practitioners and the works of others through devising original drama.
-120 marks Non-exam assessment 40% of total A Level Exploring and Performing Texts Leaners will explore one performance text.
-60 marks Non-exam assessment (Visiting examiner) 20% of total A Level Analysing Performance Leaners will explore practically two performance texts on a chosen theme.
-Learners will analyse and evaluate a live theatre performance.
-60 marks 2 hours 15 minutes written paper 20% of total A Level Deconstructing Texts for Performance Learners will interpret and explore practically a performance text considering how to create, develop and direct a performance for an audience.
-60 marks 1 hour 45 minutes written paper 20% of total A Level
+Content Overview Assessment Overview 40% of total A Level Practitioners in Practice 120 marks Learners will research and practically explore practitioners and the works of others through devising original drama.
+20% of total A Level Exploring and Performing Texts Leaners will explore one performance text.
+(Visiting examiner) 20% of total A Level Analysing Performance 60 marks Leaners will explore practically two performance texts on a 2 hours 15 minutes chosen theme.
+Learners will analyse and evaluate a live theatre Deconstructing Texts for Performance 60 marks 20% of total A Level 1 hour 45 minutes written paper performance for an audience.